 PEIC is open to faculty, staff, and students with a shared interest in increasing representation, pride, inclusion, and equity within the department and in the broader research community.
 Two goals guide its initiatives and activities: (1) to support research addressing diversity, and (2) to increase the involvement of individuals from underrepresented backgrounds in the academic community.

-The committee is made up of five subcommittees each with their own specific objectives that operate independently and in conjunction with one another to advance the department's goals.
+The committee is made up of five subcommittees each with their own specific objectives that operate independently and collaboratively with one another to advance the department's goals.

 The Summer Undergraduate Psychology Research Experience (SUPRE) Program: Supported by a grant from the American Psychological Program and launched in 2017, the program offers undergraduates from underrepresented backgrounds a stipend to spend 8 weeks working with a faculty mentor on a research project.